mxnuchim/Films-API/README.md

 ![NestJS Logo](https://nestjs.com/img/logo_text.svg)

 This is my submission.
 This project is a Films API developed using NestJS, MongoDB, and GitHub Actions for CI/CD.
 It provides endpoints to manage film data, add comments and fetch films and comments.
-The application is designed to run on port 3000 and is integrated with an automated CI/CD pipeline for seamless integration and deployment to AWS EC2, which serves as the production environment.
+I have used a modular and component-based approach, making it easy to organize the code into separate modules responsible for different parts of the application.

+### Components:

+1. **Controllers**: Handle incoming requests and delegate the business logic to appropriate services.
+2. **Services**: Contain the business logic and interact with the MongoDB database using the Data Access Layer.
+3. **Data Access Layer**: Encapsulates the interactions with the MongoDB database using Mongoose, providing a simple and efficient way to work with the data.
+4. **Models**: Define the data structure and schema for the MongoDB documents, allowing seamless communication with the database.

 ## Table of Contents